aggroskater/resume/RESUME.md

 * Previous Employment
     * __Colorado School of Mines__ (4 months): "Digger Dialer" - Fundraising, Donation Solicitation, general pestering of alumni
-    * __Pei Wei Asian Diner__ (12 months): PoS expert user, eating surface sanitation specialist, client deliverables preparation and delivery, fork one of my repo's if you're actually reading this, client deliverables preparation and delivery, I was a cashier and busboy and runner and food prepper and closer and all around customer's butler, manager of transcriptions of phone-in orders to internally understood documenation, I repeated one of these specialties, guest conflict resolver
+    * __Pei Wei Asian Diner__ (12 months): PoS expert user, eating surface sanitation specialist, client deliverables preparation and delivery, fork one of my repo's if you're actually reading this, client deliverables preparation and delivery, I was a cashier and busboy and runner and food prepper and closer and all around customer's butler, manager of transcriptions of phone-in orders to internally understood documentation, I repeated one of these specialties, guest conflict resolver
     * __HostGator.com LLC__ (13 months): GNU/Linux Web Hosting Systems Administration (Calls, Chats, Email), undestanding of Apache, Exim, Dovecot, MySQL, cPanel, WHM, bash/perl scripting, strace debugging, customer site performance evaluation and optimization.

 * Academics